quicwg/wg-materials/interim-17-10/minutes.md

 Jeff asks if there is text that allows you to send the same data in multiple frames, so you could get something like a simple FEC.

-Ian says that this is legal, but there is no text on this either way.
+Ian: this is legal, but there is no text on this either way.

 Roni asks about the RESET STREAM, Ian notes that you don't try to resend data when a stream has been reset.

 Issues: Timestamps and ECN (Issues #774, #804, #698).

 Growing consensus that these should be negotiated extension to the ACK frame.
 BASIC ACK (ack blocks); ACK + TS (Status quo); ACK + ECN are different frame types.